garciart/Basics/CPP/README.md

     |-- LICENSE
     |-- README.MD

-If you are using Visual Studio Code, to compile and link the source code from the terminal, make sure you are in the project directory (i.e., CPP) and run the following command:
+If you are using Visual Studio Code, to compile and link the source code from the terminal, make sure you are in the project directory (i.e., CPP\hello) and run the following command:

-    g++ hello\hello.cpp -o hello
+    g++ hello.cpp -o hello

-To run from terminal, make sure you are in the project directory (i.e., CPP) and run the following command:
+To run from terminal, make sure you are in the project directory (i.e., CPP\hello) and run the following command:

     .hello.exe

-To run tests, make sure you are in the project directory  (i.e., CPP) and run the following commands:
+To run tests, make sure you are in the project directory  (i.e., CPP\tests) and run the following commands:

-    .\tests\common_function_test.exe
+    .common_function_test.exe

 ## To use SQLite